fmw/baza/README.rst

 To use the application you should edit the command and add your own login for Museumplan.nl and Google Calendar.
-The "/path/to/baza-1.0.0-SNAPSHOT-standalone.jar" value should be changed to reflect the location of the file on your filesystem (e.g.
+The "/path/to/baza.jar" value should be changed to reflect the location of the file on your filesystem (e.g.
-~/bin/baza-1.0.0-SNAPSHOT-standalone.jar on UNIX or C:\\baza-1.0.0-SNAPSHOT-standalone.jar on Microsoft Windows).
+~/bin/baza.jar on UNIX or
+C:\\baza.jar on Microsoft Windows).

 Feel free to contact me if you have any questions.